-The partnership between UW-Eau Claire and Mayo Clinic Health System — the second of its kind in the United States — allows students, faculty and staff to share innovative ideas and develop solutions for real-world problems.
+The collaboration between UW-Eau Claire and Mayo Clinic Health System — the third of its kind in the United States — allows students, faculty and staff to share innovative ideas and develop solutions for real-world problems.

 Collaborative faculty-student research: we do it best